 Aside from annual or bi-annual inspections, you will want to have your building and property treated for termites.
 There are both effective indoor and outdoor treatments which can create a barrier to stop colonies from developing in and near your business.

 Treatment plans are developed based upon the presence of termites in the immediate area.
 If you already have an infestation on your property or your building, then you need to get it addressed right away.

 Once the infestation has been dealt with, then you need to continue with ongoing and regular termite maintenance care to prevent re-infestations.
 Additionally, as you make repairs to your business, make sure to have wood and drywall professionally treated, as not all building materials are pre-treated for termites.

-Even if you are not sure whether you could have termites, but you have noticed potential signs, it is always in your best interests to get an inspection done.
-The biggest mistake you can make is ignoring the warning signs, as the longer you wait the more damage is being done to your commercial building.
+Even if you are not sure whether you could have termites, but you have noticed potential signs, it is always in your best interest to get an inspection done.
+The biggest mistake you can make is ignoring the warning signs, as the longer, you wait the more damage is being done to your commercial building.

 For information about termites and prevention tips, or to schedule an inspection for your business, please feel free to contact MightyMite Termite Services at 408-377-3761 today!
 We proudly serve the San Jose and entire Bay Area in Northern California.
 While you are scheduling an inspection for your business, don’t forget to also schedule one for your home!